shawn1231/robot_class/README.md

 Much of this code has been borrowed from various online tutorials.
 Specific citations are given in the source code when code has been substantially copied from an outside source.

-Much of this code is original work or substantially modified code originally borrowed from various sources.
-Code on this repository was written by Travis Fields, Shawn Herrington, Jeff Renzelman and Josh Harp.
+The rest of the code in this repository was written by Travis Fields, Shawn Herrington, Jeff Renzelman and Josh Harp.